M-RBR/learn-the-arabic-alphabet/README.md

-# 🇸🇦 Arabic Alphabet Flashcards
+# Arabic Alphabet Flashcards

-> 📚 *An interactive React learning tool for the Arabic alphabet — with flip cards and pronunciation examples.*
+> 📚 *An interactive React tool for learning the Arabic alphabet with flip cards.*

 ---